Where should I live in Berlin? In this post we break down the city quarter by quarter (just scroll down).

 THE WESTERN SUBURBS

 Zehlendorf / Grunewald: Lakes and trees and suburbia.
 I could imagine living in a beautiful villa near a lake in Zehlendorf and going between the good grocery stores and the summer waters.
 If you have children and want something semi-suburban, residential, and ‘Western European’ and ‘safe’ in feel, you are looking at the right place.
 Grunewald is where big money lives, full of trees and huge houses.
 Note these are expensive neighbourhoods with older populations, where it’s hard to meet people, and have a more ‘staid’ feeling, apart from the area around Dahlem, where the Free University is located.
-But the students tend to live as far away as Friedrichshain, preferring an hour commute to living in this part of town.
+But the students tend to live as far away as Friedrichshain and Lichtenberg, preferring an hour commute to living in this part of town.

 MOABIT AND TIERGARTEN

 Moabit and Tiergarten: These are the neighbourhoods north (Moabit) and south of the Tiergarten, or Central Park.
 Moabit has seen a flurry of new high-end development recently, which distorts statistically rental prices.
-Average prices here now resemble Mitte’s (!), but in fact there are many deals to be had on the lower end.
+Average prices here now resemble Mitte’s (!), but in fact there are some deals to be had on the lower end.
 Moabit is a green neighbourhood (near Turmstr.
 U-Bahn), with a good Altbau stock, mostly safe, and now has a couple funky bars, but with lousy transport links if you live too far north and not close to the S-Bahn.
 Some complain there’s not quite enough to do yet in the neighbourhood, but I do think those people haven’t looked hard enough.
 The area around the Kulturfabrik Moabit is, for example, a real find.
 The Arminius Markethall is just wonderful.

 Unfair New York comparisons are often made for Berlin neighbourhoods.
 I don’t believe in mapping New York on Berlin, but it may help as an initial shorthand.
 But note, how things have changed!
 Mitte: SoHo.
 Prenzlauer Berg: West Village.
 Neukölln: Williamsburg.
 Kreuzberg: East Village.
 Schöneberg: Chelsea meets Astoria, if you can imagine that.